enjin/erc-1155/README.md

 Run `npm install` in the root directory.

 ## Unit Tests
-Run `npm install -g truffle` to install [Truffle framework](http://truffleframework.com/docs/getting_started/installation)

-Run `truffle test` to run the unit tests.
+Run `npm test` to run the unit tests.